usdot-fhwa-stol/multiple_object_tracking/docs/system_design/motion_models.rst

 Accurately tracking objects' motion is critical to perception tasks.
 Unfortunately, not all objects move the same way.
 Cyclists are agile enough to weave in and out of traffic, while buses must move carefully to avoid overturning.
-Our cooperative perception library provides several motion models that collectively represent all types of agents you might encounter on the roads.
+Our multiple object tracking library provides several motion models that collectively represent all types of agents you might encounter on the roads.